yizhang-yiz/fazang/README.md

 meson compile
 ```

-One can also run the unit tests
+Afterwards one can run the unit tests

 ```bash
 meson test